Fujifilm X-T2 vs Sony A7R II

 - More modern: Is somewhat more recent (announced 1 year after the A7R II).

-Arguments in favor of the Sony Alpha A7R II:
+Advantages of the Sony Alpha A7R II:

 - More detail: Has more megapixels (42.2 vs 24MP), which boosts linear resolution by 33%.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - More detailed LCD: Has a higher resolution rear screen (1229k vs 1040k dots).

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.